-Capital Gains Tax (CGT) is a tax that is applied to any profits you make when you sell something you own for more than £6,000.
+Capital gains tax (CGT) is a tax that is applied to any profits you make when you dispose of something you own for more than £6,000.
+This can be by selling the item or swapping/giving it away.
+It is the gain you make that is taxed, not the amount of money received.

 This can include: